Garcia rode in an unmarked car on black highway.

 Some dissenters had beers and cocktails.
 An abstainer, Shelly nursed a fizzy “limonade” and searched for vegetarian entrees in the menu.

 Today’s special was steak tartare, a raw beef and egg dish.
-With leaders like Genghis Khan, ancient Mongolian hordes on horseback conquered their empire and lived off horse-meat, the dish’s namesake and forerunner.
-She pointed it out to Garcia.
+With leaders like Genghis Khan, ancient Mongolian hordes on horseback conquered their empire and lived off horsemeat, the dish’s namesake and forerunner.

-He murmured, “I bet that tasted better to a skinny, hungry young warrior long ago than to some modern guy sitting behind a desk all day.”
+Garcia murmured, “I bet tartare tasted better to a skinny, hungry young warrior long ago than to some modern guy sitting behind a desk all day.”

-Beside the Baluyns and also crowning the head of their long dinner table — sat the Nepski family on both sides.
+Sitting beside the Baluyns and also crowning the head of their long dinner table — was the Nepski family.

-The senior Mrs. Nepal reminded Shelly of patients in her medical school Dermatology rotation, with creamy skin taut on expressionless face and hair a daylight blonde that did not match her brown eyes: the magic of Botox, laser abrasions and skin fillers.
+The senior Mrs. Nepal reminded Shelly of patients in her medical school Dermatology rotation, with creamy skin taut on expressionless face and hair a daylight blonde that did not match her brown eyes.
+She detected the magic of Botox, laser abrasions and skin fillers.

-Remembering medical school, she also remembered Karen, classically perfect in skin and figure, who had also never noticed or spoken to her.
+Remembering medical school, she also remembered a fellow medical student who particularly annoyed her, Karen.
+Classically perfect in skin and figure, Karen had also never noticed or spoken to her.
 Sporting large diamonds, two in her ears and one on her ring finger from her rich fiancé, Karen had scored a spot in one of the nation’s most competitive Dermatology residencies.

-Thirty years ago, his father had done groundbreaking research into this pregnancy complication and his son now readily found friends, mentors and opportunities.
+Thirty years ago, his father, the senior Nepski, had done groundbreaking research into this pregnancy complication and his son now readily found friends, mentors, and opportunities.
 He had millions in grants, dozens of publications and awards, as well as appointments to prestigious committees and boards.

-Garcia complained to Shelly that he thought the system was unfair, that their boss was merely a star salesman for Pandolf Medical Center.
-“Nepski is tall and handsome, yes, with the right touch of gruffness and long hair to be people’s picture of a doctor who finds cures for all their ills.”
+Garcia complained to Shelly.
+“Nepski is tall and handsome, yes, with the right touch of gruffness and long hair to be people’s picture of a doctor who finds cures for all their ills, a star salesman.”